Dospy-Honor/Lexninja-editor/README.md

 ## Sample
    ![Sample](sample/NA01一刀一刀燃烧刀.png)
 ## Howto Guide
-  You need install node.js LTS.\
+  You need to install node.js LTS.\
   Clone this repository.\
   Run the start.bat or start.sh
 ## Every Ninjutsu belong to the [LexNinja](https://www.wsfrs.com/)